This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 My Experience From La Tomatina Festival

 This tradition is too crazy.
 The streets are crowded with participants.
-Then, everybody on the street is pushed toward the walls when the truck drives through.
+Everybody on the street is pushed toward the walls when the truck drives through.
 So imagine the crowd smashing you; I honestly couldn’t breathe occasionally.

-Besides, there are inhabitants throwing tomatoes at you from their balconies.
+Besides, there are inhabitants throwing tomatoes at you from their balconies, which makes it extra harder to focus.

-I want to be sincere.
 If you aren’t as crazy, skip this festival or watch it from behind.
-But if you want to experience it, it’s just an hour, and being part of it is a very unique experience.
-It might get to the point when you don’t enjoy it anymore.
+But if you want to experience it, it’s just an hour, and being part of it’s a very unique experience.

 It’s not suitable for families with children.